FedeParola/fedeparola.github.io/content/authors/fede/_index.md

 #   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'federico.parola@polito.it'
+email: 'fede.parola@hotmail.it'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

+I am a research assistant at Politecnico di Torino, where I work on high-performance packet processing, kernel and user-space networking and efficient resource virtualization.

-I am a Ph.D. student in Computer Engineering at Politecnico di Torino, Italy, sponsored by TIM S.p.A.
+I achieved my Ph.D. in Computer Engineering at Politecnico di Torino, Italy, in July 2024.
 I obtained both my BSc and MSc (cum laude) in Computer Engineering at Politecnico di Torino.

-My reasearch focuses on high performance packet processing, with particular attention to the XDP and AF_XDP technolgies powered by eBPF and the Linux kernel.
+My main interests include the Linux kernel, with a focus on the networking and eBPF subsystems, high-performance packet processing through frameworks such as DPDK, and virtualization of resources through VMs, containers and novel paradigms such as serverless and unikernels.